 The $35 annual fee for the OpenSky secured card is higher than most since many secured cards are also no annual fee cards.
 However, the purchase APR is much lower than most other secured cards at 17.39 percent (variable), which is just above the current average interest rate.
 Even better, all cardholders are charged the same APR, while many other cards offer a wide range of possibilities based on your creditworthiness.

 Other fees you should be aware of include a 3 percent foreign transaction fee, a $6 or 5 percent cash advance fee (whichever is greater), a $38 late payment fee and a $25 returned payment fee.

 How the OpenSky Secured Card compares to other secured cards

 On the flip side, the Discover it Secured is one of the few secured cards to offer cardholders unlimited rewards, while the OpenSky and Capital One secured cards don’t.
 You can get 2 percent cash back on restaurant and gas station purchases (up to $1,000 in combined purchases per quarter, then 1 percent) and an unlimited 1 percent cash back on everything else.
-Plus, Discover’s card reviews your account for positive credit activity at eight months to possibly upgrade you to an unsecured line.
+Plus, Discover’s card reviews your account for positive credit activity at seven months to possibly upgrade you to an unsecured line.
 Even better, the Capital One secured card automatically reviews your account earlier at six months.